niall-thurrat/fishcatch-api/README.md

 Explain and defend your implementation of HATEOAS in your solution.

 ### ANSWER 1
 I have chosen to use HAL as my hypermedia format to implement HATEOAS.
-My decision was largely based on the fact that I wanted something lightweight that was not just machine readable but quite easy to read for developers.
-I really like the syntax which has properties representing resource state, followed by links and embedded resources which conform to the HAL standards.
-I have included a 'description' property in each response which gives a bit of info about the recived resource and what options are now available to the client developer.
-This is just for easier 'at-a-glance' reading and is not actually needed.
-The 'rel' links of links inspired me to create some basic documentation which is served up by the API (e.g. https://api.host/docs/rels/user) and related to my more ad-hoc links.
-While maintenance of these docs could be troublesome and it adds dev time to the project, I think it really helps make the API more discoverable to developers.
+My decision was largely based on the fact that I wanted something lightweight that was not just machine readable but quite easy to read for developers too.
+I really like the HAL standards syntax which has properties representing resource state, followed by links and embedded resources.
+I have included a 'description' property in each response which gives a bit of basic info to developers about the received resource and what options are now available from there.
+The link 'rels' inspired me to create some more detailed documentation which is served up by the API (e.g. https://api.host/docs/rels/user) and related to my more ad-hoc links.
+While maintenance of these docs could be troublesome and adds dev time to the project, I think it really helps make the API more discoverable to developers.

 ### QUESTION 2
 If your solution should implement multiple representations of the resources.
 How would you do it?

 ### ANSWER 2
 This would be acheived with content negotiation.
 At present my API only serves up Content Type application/hal+json, but I could also configure it to serve representations with other content types such as XML.
 I guess I would have to let developers know in the documentation that other options are available.
-Clients could then use the Accept header to specify which content type they prefer to receive.
+Clients would use the Accept header to specify which content type they prefer to receive.
 An npm package such as jsontoxml would enable me to convert my current json response bodies into xml.
 I'm not sure exactly how this would be coded, but I assume my controllers could pick up on the Accept header in the request and return the appropriate representation.

 ### QUESTION 3
 Motivate and defend your authentication solution.